Rebecca Rolls: Football

 Rolls has played internationally for New Zealand as a goalkeeper.
 She made her Football Ferns debut in a 0–1 loss to Bulgaria on 24 August 1994 and ended her international career with 11 caps to her credit.

 Sixteen years later Rolls made a shock comeback for the national team, being called into the 2012 Cyprus Cup squad.
 In July 2012 she was named in the New Zealand party for the London Olympics.
 She also played in the final of the 2013 Valais Cup competition for New Zealand against the People's Republic of China.
 She was part of New Zealand's squad at the 2015 FIFA Women's World Cup in Canada.

+Post-sport career

+Following her playing career, Rolls has worked for the police, the Serious Fraud Office and the Department of Corrections.
+As of July 2024, she is the chief executive of the New Zealand Sport Integrity Commission.

 Personal life

 Of Māori descent, Rolls affiliates to the Ngāti Porou iwi.
-Following her playing career, Rolls has worked for the police, the Serious Fraud Office and the Department of Corrections.